Hierarchical Attention-based Age Estimation and Bias Estimation: Related Work

 \section{Related Work}

-Face-based age estimation is easily handled by human observers on a daily basis, despite the inherent difficulties induced by the varying facial aging characteristics, and variations across ethnicities, gender and lifestyles.
-The significance of ethnicity and gender in face analysis and recognition was exemplified in the seminal work of Buolamwini and Gebru \cite{Gebru} and is of particular interest.
-Guo and Mu \cite{guo2010human} proposed a two-step procedure where gender and ethnicity are first classified, and the age is separately estimated for each gender and ethnicity group.
-Shallow approaches utilized face embeddings based on local image features, followed by statistical inference.
-Thus, Balmaseda \emph{et al}. \cite {ramon2012gender} used Local Binary Pattern (LBP) features and SVM\ classifiers to compute multiscale normalized face images, alongside their local context.
-Ranking was used by Zheng and Sun \cite{ZhengSun2012} using a Ranking SVM, where the age is estimated by first learning ranking relationships, that were used alongside the reference set to estimate the age.
-Eidinger \emph{et al}. \cite{eidinger2014age} proposed a gender and age classification scheme for non-frontal face images acquired under uncontrolled conditions.
+The estimation of age from a face image is challenging due to differences between ethnicities, genders, and lifestyles in facial aging characteristics \cite{6920084}.
+In their seminal work, Buolamwini and Gebru \cite{Gebru} demonstrated the importance of ethnicity and gender in face analysis and recognition, and this topic is of particular interest today.

+Guo and Mu \cite{guo2010human} proposed a two-step procedure, which classifies gender and ethnicity first, and then estimates age separately for each sub group.
+The shallow approaches used local image features to embed faces, followed by statistical inference.
+Thus, Balmaseda \emph{et al}. \cite{ramon2012gender} used Local Binary Pattern (LBP) features and SVM\ classifiers to compute multiscale normalized face images, alongside their local context.
+Zheng and Sun \cite{ZhengSun2012} used a ranking SVM, where age is estimated by first learning ranking relationships, which were used alongside the reference set to estimate age.
+Eidinger et al. \cite{eidinger2014age} proposed a gender and age classification scheme for images of non-frontal faces acquired under uncontrolled conditions.
 Regression-based approaches formulate the age estimation problem as a scalar regression given a high-dimensional image embedding.
-Chen and Gong \cite{ChenGong2013} introduced a cumulative attribute for learning a regression model when only sparse and imbalanced data are available to estimate age and crowd density.
-Low-level visual features extracted from sparse and imbalanced image samples are mapped onto a cumulative attribute space where each dimension is related to a semantic interpretation.
+Chen and Gong \cite{ChenGong2013} introduced a cumulative attribute for learning a regression model when only sparse and unbalanced data are available to estimate age and crowd density.
+Low-level visual features extracted from sparse and unbalanced image samples are mapped onto a cumulative attribute space, where each dimension is related to a semantic interpretation.